MicrosoftDocs/dynamics-365-ai/ai-docs/sales/overview.md

 > [!NOTE]
 > The premium Sales Insights features that are in preview don’t require Sales Insights license during the preview period.

-## For effective use of Sales Insights

-For effective use of Dynamics 365 Sales Insights, use the out-of-the-box entities (contact, opportunity, lead, account, and case) while creating records in the application.
-If changes to the entity are required in your organization, customize only these out-of-the-box entities to meet your requirements.
-This helps the application to analyze the records, and generate models and predictions effectively.

 ### See also

 [Introduction to administer Sales Insights](../sales/intro-admin-guide-sales-insights.md)